ozymandias547/jDrawer/README.md

 - (Possible) tab transition animations

 ## Tested on:
-- Chrome - done
+- Chrome
-- Firefox - done
+- Firefox
-- iOS - done
+- iOS (iPad and iPhone ready)
+- IE8
-- TO DO: IE8
+- TO DO: IE9-11
 - TO DO: Android